material-components/material-components-web/packages/mdc-side-sheet/README.md

 Property | Value Type | Description
 --- | --- | ---
 `open` | Boolean | Proxies to the foundation's `open`/`close` methods.
-Also returns true if side-sheet is in the open position.
+Also returns true if side sheet is in the open position.

 ### Events

 Event Name | Event Data Structure | Description
 --- | --- | ---
-`MDCSideSheet:opened` | None | Emits when the navigation side-sheet has opened.
+`MDCSideSheet:opened` | None | Emits when the side sheet has opened.
-`MDCSideSheet:closed` | None | Emits when the navigation side-sheet has closed.
+`MDCSideSheet:closed` | None | Emits when the side sheet has closed.

 ## Usage within Web Frameworks

-If you are using a JavaScript framework, such as React or Angular, you can create a Navigation Side Sheet for your framework.
+If you are using a JavaScript framework, such as React or Angular, you can create a Side Sheet for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

 ### `MDCSideSheetAdapter`